crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 > _""The underlying ideal is open collaboration: peers freely, collectively and publicly build software solutions.
 A second ideal is recognition, in which credit for the contributions made by individuals and organisations worldwide is openly acknowledged.
 A third ideal concerns rights, specifically the so-called four freedoms granted to users: to use the software for any purpose; to study the source code to understand how it works; to share and redistribute the software; and to improve the software and share the improvements with the community.
 Users and developers therefore contribute to a virtuous circle in which software is continuously improved and shared towards a common good, minimising vendor lock-in for users."_

-G Tenaglia and T Smith https://cerncourier.com/a/inspired-by-software/
+G Tenaglia and T Smith [https://cerncourier.com/a/inspired-by-software/]()

-&nbsp;

 ## Preserving the legacy of particle physics